fermi-lat/ScienceTools/README.md

-# Fermi ScienceTools
+# Fermitools

-This meta-package of the user-facing Fermi ScienceTools employs git submodules to link to component packages.
+This meta-package of the user-facing Fermitools employs git submodules to link to component packages.
 A git submodule is another git repository which is linked to by this repo.